Jared Hughes: Houston Astros

 On February 17, 2020, the Astros signed Hughes to a minor league contract.
 He was released on March 19.

 New York Mets

 On June 30, 2020, Hughes signed with the New York Mets.
 He appeared as a relief pitcher in 18 games for them, winning one and losing two, striking out 21 batters in 22 1/3 innings.
 He became a free agent again after the season ended.

 On February 14, 2021, Hughes announced his retirement from professional baseball after 10 major league seasons.

+Front Office

+In 2021, after his retirement from playing professional baseball, Hughes was hired as an analyst by the Los Angeles Angels.
+As of 2024, he serves as the coordinator of pitching analysis for the Angels.

 Personal life

 Hughes is married to Kelly Hughes.
 They married in 2011.
 The couple have a son, William, who was born in 2016.
 Hughes is a Christian.

+Throughout his professional career, Hughes gained notoriety for sprinting from the bullpen to the mound when relief pitching.
+The tradition inspired a meme, when Phillies catcher J.T.
+Realmuto was recorded shaking his head after Hughes was called into the game, although Realmuto has since gone on the record to say that the .gif of the moment was not him reacting to Hughes's sprint but rather the previous at-bat when the New York Mets scored two runs.
+Hughes said he started sprinting to the mound in 2011 as a minor leaguer; the first time he did it, "I was out of breath," he said, but "then I started grunting and throwing as hard as I could.
+Even though I was in the low 90s, it was just way different and it felt good.”